AlexanderAlatorreGovea/HBO-Clone-Project/README.md

-This is a react project that I built with react.
+This is a react project.